New York State Department of Environmental Conservation

 Information provided on this website is intended to allow the public access to public information.
 While DEC makes every reasonable attempt to provide accurate, current, and reliable information, DEC recognizes the possibility of human and/or mechanical error.
 Therefore, DEC, its employees, officers, and agents make no representations as to the accuracy, completeness, currency, or suitability of the information provided by this website, and deny any expressed or implied warranty as to the same.

 Users of the Department’s website need to know what kind of information the Web site collects, to whom it gives that information, and how it uses the information.
 Personal information that can be used to identify or contact the user, such as name, e-mail address, home or work address, or telephone number should not be collected without the user’s permission.
 The Department’s Web site only has access to such personal information that the user knowingly provides.
 For example, the Web site cannot determine a user’s e-mail address unless the user provides it.

-The Department's Privacy Compliance Officer is responsible for creating and updating this Policy, for responding to inquires related to this Policy, and ensuring that a statement of this Policy is posted on the Department's website.
+The Division of Communication, Education & Engagement in collaboration with the Office of General Counsel are responsible for updating this Policy, for responding to inquires related to this Policy, and ensuring that a statement of this Policy is posted on the Department’s website.

-The Department's Division of Information Services, and each Department division, office, contractor, subcontractor and trusted partner that collects personal information from users as described in this Policy, is responsible for developing the appropriate procedures necessary to implement this Policy.
+Each Department division, office, contractor, subcontractor, and trusted partner that collects personal information from users as described in this Policy, is responsible for developing the appropriate procedures necessary to implement this Policy.

 VI.
 Related References:

 Chapter 57-A of the Consolidated Laws, State Technology Law - Article II Internet Security and Privacy Act, Sections 201-207

 Chapter 47 of the Consolidated Laws, Public Officers Law - Article 6-A, Personal Privacy Protection Law Sections 91-99